jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ### Implicit Notations

 < you can call an implicit call a parameter reference too.
-Mention it so you show that there’s a big difference between parameter reference and argument reference >
+Mention it so you show that there’s a big difference between parameter reference and argument reference. >

 - Implicit call and Explicit call
 - Implicit return value reference